 Ensemble Classifiers:

 The Ensemble Methods are used in the construction of the sentiment analysis model.
 The classification of comments is accomplished using an ensemble technique of modeling based on many classification methods.
 Meta-algorithmically, ensemble approaches combine the insights of many different intelligent models into a single prediction algorithm.
 The goal of most ensemble algorithms is to improve the overall performance of the algorithm by combining the efforts of several weak learners.
-Each ensemble approach has its own unique focus, with bagging looking to reduce variance, boosting to reduce bias, and stacking to raise prediction accuracy.
+Each ensemble approach has its unique focus, with bagging looking to reduce variance, boosting to reduce bias, and stacking to raise prediction accuracy.
 The ensemble technique relies on merging several classifiers to get better results than anyone classifier could achieve alone.
-Multiple models, including Multinominal Nave Bayes (MNB), Multi-layer Perceptron (MLP), and Logistic Regression, are used in this study.
+Multiple models, including Multinominal Nave Bayes (MNB), Multi-layer Perceptron (MLP), and Logistic Regression (LR), are used in this study.
 Such algorithms are used in the predicting phase of supervised learning.

 Multi-nomial Naïve Bayes

 For precise tallies, the MNB model is the only option.
 For text classification tasks, the MNB classifier is considered, where each document d is characterized by a characteristic vector (f1, f2, … fn) containing the integer number of the occurrence of each word in the document.
-To calculate the conditional probability P (d|ci) of document d gave class c in the MNB model, the formula is given below [19]:
+To calculate the conditional probability P (d|ci) of document d gave class c in the MNB model, the formula is given below19:

 Multi-nomial P(|ci)=Pf1,f2,…,fnci=1≤j≤nPfjci (1)